The Hacker's Handbook

-One popular aspect of the book is the apparently salacious printouts of actual hacking attempts (although confidential details, such as passwords, are blacked out).
+One popular aspect of the book is the of actual hacking attempts (although confidential details, such as passwords, are blacked out).

 The first edition, the version most easily available for download, was published in 1985.
 The last of four editions ISBN 0-7126-3454-1, edited by Steve Gold appeared in 1989 with reprints running into 1990.
 In 1990, the UK Parliament passed the Computer Misuse Act.
 Publication of additional editions might have been construed to be incitement to commit an offence under that Act.

 The book is now largely of historic interest.
 Cornwall / Sommer wrote two other books: DataTheft in 1987 and Industrial Espionage Handbook in 1992.